HenroRitchie/docker-node-red-nginx/README.md

 ##### To Do
 * Certificates must be added for the SSL implementation.
 * At the moment the NGINX configuration file stores all the information for all the instances.
 This should be broken into separate files and stored in the 'Sites Available' and 'Site Enabled' folders.
 This would decrease the complexity involved in maintaining the NGINX implementation.
-* Create custom Node-Red image with the Dashboard nodes and the Worldmap node included.
+* Create custom Node-RED image with the Dashboard nodes and the Worldmap node included.
-* Configure the Node-Red image to use projects by default.
+* Configure the Node-RED image to use projects by default.

-### Node-Red
+### Node-RED
-Node-Red is flow based programming tool with an infinite number of applications.
-Node-Red Dashboard provides a set of nodes to easily create dashboards and user interfaces.
-However, the Node-Red dashboard is inherently a single user setup.
-The only way to provide multiple user capabilities is to run numerous Node-Red instances.
+Node-RED is flow based programming tool with an infinite number of applications.
+Node-RED Dashboard provides a set of nodes to easily create dashboards and user interfaces.
+However, the Node-RED dashboard is inherently a single user setup.
+The only way to provide multiple user capabilities is to run numerous Node-RED instances.
 Each instance has its own dashboard.
-In addition to the standard Node-Red Dashboard the setup also includes Node-Red Worldmap to provide each instance the capability to plot items on a map.
+In addition to the standard Node-RED Dashboard the setup also includes Node-RED Worldmap to provide each instance the capability to plot items on a map.

-Each Node-Red container provides a single Node-Red instance.
-In the rest of this readme Node-Red instances refers to a Node-Red containers.
+Each Node-RED container provides a single Node-RED instance.
+In the rest of this readme Node-RED instances refers to a Node-RED containers.

 ### NGINX
 NGINX has two main purposes.

 The first purpose is to act as a reverse proxy.
-The reverse proxy provides a well formatted URI link to the different Node-Red instances.
-As each of the Node-Red instances terminates on the standard Node-Red port (1880) and each of the instances are connected via the internal Docker name the reverse proxy provides configurable routes to these instances.
+The reverse proxy provides a well formatted URI link to the different Node-RED instances.
+As each of the Node-RED instances terminates on the standard Node-RED port (1880) and each of the instances are connected via the internal Docker name the reverse proxy provides configurable routes to these instances.
 The reverse proxy also allows the routes to be 'grouped' together by defining the path to the instance.
 As mentioned earlier the NGINX configuration will be updated.
 Below the snippet detailing a typical reverse proxy setup.
 The user instance ID is 100001 in this case.
 ```
     location /100001/ui/ {
         proxy_pass http://nodered100001:1880/ui/;